Featurehouse/sweet_potato-release/sweet_potato-description_en_us.md

 	You can use a Vanilla Sapling and Sweet Potato Powder to enchant a sapling in an Agroforestry Table.
 Enchanted Saplings can increase the growing speed of trees, and grow into the special Enchanted Trees.
 They can only be looted by using any kinds of Silk Touch tools.

 	Like the Vanilla Saplings, Enchanted Saplings can be placed in furnaces as fuel, and can be composted.
-Enchanted Oak Saplings and Enchanted Birch Saplings grow into trees that can naturally spawn beehives randomly.
+Enchanted Oak Trees and Enchanted Birch Trees can naturally spawn beehives randomly.

 ##### Enchanted Crops